 The Housing Authority of the County of Santa Cruz provides affordable housing to thousands of low-income individuals and families in our community each year.
-Through our programs, we’re not just providing housing, we’re changing lives!
-Check out our Agency Report 2017 to learn more about our programs, the families we serve, and how we’re working to provide and promote affordable housing.
+Through our programs, we’ve been changing lives and building stronger communities for 50 years!
+Check out our 50th Anniversary Agency Report to learn more about our programs, the families we serve, and how we’re working to provide and promote affordable housing.

 The Housing Authority is governed by a seven member Board of Commissioners.
 Two of the commissioners must be tenants of the Housing Authority, one over 62 years of age.
 The cities of Santa Cruz and Watsonville each have a commissioner representing them, as does the Community Action Board.
 All are appointed by the County Board of Supervisors.
 Commissioner serve for 4 years, tenant commissioners for 2 year and are at-large appointments made by the Board of Supervisors; however, other than appointing the Board of Commissioners, the Board of Supervisors has no direct responsibility for the Housing Authority and the Housing Authority is not supported by County funds.